mdvillagra/radixsort/README.md

 ## Results

-Below we present a benchmark comparing `radixsort` against the method `sort_by` in from `std::slice`.
+Below we present a benchmark comparing `radixsort` against the method `sort_by` from `std::slice`.
 Clearly, `sort_by` beats our `radixsort` by a wide margin, where the execution times of `radixsort` is in the order of miliseconds and the `sort_by` method is in the order of microseconds.
+We start with a vector of 50 random numbers each of size 256 bits and in each iteration we add 50 more numbers upt to 500 numbers in total.

 See [here](https://mdvillagra.github.io/radixsort/) for more detailed results.

 ![50_to_500](https://mdvillagra.github.io/radixsort/50_to_500/Radixsort/report/lines.svg)